aws-samples/the-aws-step-functions-workshop/content/module-12/step-5/index.en.md

 5. Click **Save** at the top of the page.

-X-Ray tracing is now enabled.
-Next, go to the X-Ray console.

-6. In the AWS console,type `X-Ray` in the search bar, click to open the X-Ray console.
+6. Navigate to [X-Ray](https://console.aws.amazon.com/xray/home) in the AWS console.

 Wait for a few minutes until the X-Ray console is loaded with the Service Map.
-Rfersh the page, if needed.
-You will see the following the Service Map for the DetectSentiment State machine.
+Refresh the page, if needed.
+You will see the following the Service Map for the DetectSentimentStateMachine.

    ![Service Map](/static/img/module-12/x-ray-service-map.png)

-As per the X-Ray Service Map, Step Functions State Machine interacts with AWS Lambda and Amazon DynamoDB.
+This Service Map shows that your state machine interacts with AWS Lambda and Amazon DynamoDB.
 The red legend on the DetectSentimentStateMachine indicates Faults.
-You will also notice a purple legend on the sentiment-table node, which indicates throttling.
-Click on the sentiment-table node to investigate this further.
+The purple legend on the sentiment-table node indicates throttling.

-7. Click **sentiment-table** node.
+7. Click **sentiment-table** node to investigate this throttling.

 8. On the Service details pane on the right, select **Throttle** and click **View Traces**